aychen5/youtube-extremism-replication/main-text-figures.md

 </tbody>
 </table>

-### Bootstrap difference between alternative/extremist off-platform referrers (49% and 51%) vs. other off-platform referrers (44%) (page 16).
+Bootstrap difference between alternative/extremist off-platform referrers (49% and 51%) vs. other off-platform referrers (44%) (page 16).
 95% bootstrapped CIs are in square parentheses.

+(CODE ONLY, see how `youtube_referrers_data` is constructed in `build.R`)

 -   alternative v. other: 0.0472 \[0.0408, 0.0539\]
 -   extremist v. other: 0.0702 \[0.0550, 0.0865\]